wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) to any document consisting of a statement issued by a society pursuant to subsection (1) of [section 34][59].

     Compare: 1908 No 18 s 49(1)(c); Building Societies Act 1962 s 112 (UK)

+    Section 133(1): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 134 Summary jurisdiction in respect of indictable offences

-*   [Part 2][341] of Schedule 1 of the Summary Proceedings Act 1957 is hereby amended in the manner indicated in [Schedule 5][239].

-##### 135 Offences punishable on summary conviction

-*   (1) Except where this Act otherwise provides, every offence against this Act, or against any regulations made under this Act, shall be punishable on summary conviction.
+*   \[Repealed\]

+    Section 134: repealed, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

+##### 135 Time for filing charging document

+*   (1) Despite anything to the contrary in [section 25][342] of the Criminal Procedure Act 2011,---

+    *   (a) a charging document may be filed at any time in respect of an offence against [section 29(5)][51], [132(2)][227], or [133(1)][228]; and

-    (2) Notwithstanding anything in [section 14][342] of the Summary Proceedings Act 1957, any information laid by the Registrar in respect of any offence against this Act to which that section applies may, subject to subsection (3), be laid at any time within 2 years beginning from the date on which evidence, sufficient in the opinion of the Registrar to justify a prosecution for the offence, comes to his knowledge.
+    *   (b) the limitation period in respect of any other offence against this Act ends on the date that is 2 years after the date on which evidence, sufficient in the opinion of the Registrar to justify a prosecution for the offence, comes to the Registrar's knowledge.

-    (3) Nothing in subsection (2) shall authorise the laying of an information in respect of any such offence at a time more than 3 years after the date on which the offence was committed.
+    (2) Nothing in subsection (1)(b) authorises the filing of a charging document in respect of an offence at a time more than 3 years after the date on which the offence was committed.

-    Compare: Building Societies Act 1962 s 120 (UK)
+    (3) Subsection (1) is subject to subsection (2).

-    Section 135(2): amended, on 22 December 1980, by [section 18][343] of the Building Societies Amendment Act 1980 (1980 No 92).
+    Section 135: replaced, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 136 General penalty for offences

-*   Every society or person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided elsewhere than in this section is liable to a fine not exceeding 500 pounds.
+*   Every society or person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided elsewhere than in this section is liable on conviction to a fine not exceeding 500 pounds.

+    Section 136: amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 137 Regulations